|

 the cave to save her husband.

-Foolish creature! said the merman, inside Legolas' mind.
+Foolishhh creature! said the merman, inside Legolas' mind.

-But the merman had underestimated its opponent.
-Legolas suddenly
+But the merman had underestimated its opponents.

-down to the water's edge, swept up Legolas' knives, and buried
+ran down to the water's edge, swept up Legolas' knives, and buried

-both blades in creature's fragile gills.
-The merman fell forwards
+both blades in its fragile gills.

-into the water, and a dark pool of blood spread out across its
+The merman fell forwards into the water, and a dark pool of blood

 "Legolas," whispered Eowyn.

-"Shhhhh, melmenya," said Legolas softly, slipping out
+"Shhhhh, melmenya," he replied, softly, slipping

+now.
 You have saved us both."
+And he hugged her tightly,

-And he hugged her tightly, as if afraid she might still leave
+as though still afraid she might leave him.

 Gimli dragged the merman's limp body out of the water and he

 and Berryn examined it carefully.
-"It is not breathing,"

-said Gimli.
-"What shall we do with it?"
+we do with it?"

 Legolas looked down at the strange creature.
 "Put it back